 - Select OSB 6

-- Press China Hat Aft Short with the TGP as SOI

 - Command a TGP track

 - Select laser or IR pointer

 On the HUD, the TGP diamond will mark the position of the LST.

 If in LSS mode and the TGP is slaved, the FOV setting will be set to WSCH.